“Competitors are catching up, but for Alexa fans, the Echo Buds are still amazing.”

-If there’s one area that the Echo Buds fails to inspire, it’s their battery life.
+If there’s one area where the Echo Buds fails to inspire, it’s their battery life.
 Amazon claims five hours per charge, which is at the low end of the current options.
-I found it’s more like four and a half hours if you keep Bose ANR on, and use the wake-word for Alexa.
+I found it’s more like four-and-a-half hours if you keep Bose ANR on and use the wake word for Alexa.

 The charging case is good for three recharges, for a total of 20 hours of play time — almost an entire day’s worth of use before you have to go in search of an available USB power source.
 A 15-minute quick charge can buy you an extra two hours of listening time.